Workday/warp-core/gh-pages-src/content/contents/dependency_injection.md

 However, advanced users can implement their own bindings in a new module and set the system property `wd.warp.inject.module` with the fully qualified value of their module class.

-Internally, we use an augmented `MeasurementCollectionController` and an extended version of `CoreWarpPropery`.
+Internally, we use an augmented `MeasurementCollectionController`, a slightly different schema with different implementations for `PersistenceUtils`, and an extended version of `CoreWarpPropery`.